pran-7-5/eco_style/README.md

 Don't make rules that can't be enforced.

-If the executive comes in way, blow the whistle by the judiciary.
+If the executive comes in the way, blow the whistle, through the judiciary.

 What we are trying here is to minimize the use of materials that are mined - metal, cement, minerals.
 As well as inorganic labs made synthetic like plastic.